Pre-script: I’m reposting a series of posts from a few years back on Unit Trusts. There are four. This is the fourth.

 The Real Conclusion

-*You’ll want a financial adviser for this.
+*You may want a financial adviser.
 But he’ll probably just take you through the same step-by-step process as I’ve described in these posts, select around 15 suitable unit trusts, hand you some pamphlets and then ask you to pick one.

 But the whole debate over unit trust selection?
 It’s honestly the least important step.
 The most important part is setting up a debit order and committing yourself to the saving process.